 I am not a big fan of plastic but these pails really come in handy as a lightweight vessel for starting your wine, for transporting a lot of veggies from the garden, for straining and pouring large batches of juice or stock and even for storing larger quantities of dried goods.

 When we ferment food we use old fashioned stoneware crocks for large batches and mason jars for smaller batches.
 Fermenting crocks and the weights are really useful to have.
+You can get a great starter set from1 gallon jugs or if you want something custom and beautiful everyone is raving about these ones on Etsy designed by Mark Campbell Ceramics.

 Other Essential Homestead Kitchen Tools